Heeyoung Kim, botanical artist, instructor, native plant advocate

 After her first solo exhibition at Brushwood Center at Ryerson Woods in 2011, she quickly gained a reputation as a wildflower painter.
 Her story was featured in WTTW, Chicago Tonight as ''Rare Plant Painter", in June, 2015, and numerous local media.

-Recently she spends more time in teaching in order to hand down the tradition of botanical art.
-Also she often collaborates with schools, Chicago Botanic Garden, and garden clubs to advocate the important role of plants to eco sustainability and our own existence.
+She founded botanical art program at Brushwood Center and teaches this traditional art form in various media.
+Also she often collaborates with schools, gardens, and garden clubs to advocate the important role of plants to eco sustainability and our own existence.